-A casualty of the Russian Revolution and the Cold War, these vibrantly colored fabrics remain little known even today.
+A casualty of the Bolshevik Revolution and the Cold War, these vibrantly colored Russian textiles remain little known even today.

 While most of these textiles were used for clothing, some became backing for suzanis, embroidered Uzbek hangings.
 (Both Allison and I adore suzanis and were happy to find a seller of elegant suzani pillow covers in Tashkent a few years ago. ) Red roses are often seen in chintz but the brownish-fuchsia background is what sets this design apart.